BrakeLightBoy/Dentistimo-Documentation/README.md

 ## Run

+Each components repository will also have a ReadMe file specifying how to get that component running, but in simplistic terms:

-Now in order to run the front-end you simply need to open a terminal in the directory of the client folder and enter 'npm start'.
+To run the front-end you simply need to open a terminal in the directory of the client folder and enter 'npm start'.
 If it does not open in your browser automatically you can go to http://localhost:3000 to open it manually.

-To run the back-end you need to open a terminal in the directory of the server folder and enter 'node main.js'
+To run the back-end you need to open a terminal in the directory of each backend component folder (Account-Manager, Booking-Manager and Clinic-Tracker) and enter 'node main.js'.

 Now your application should be up and running!